12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 Q4

-C Names of nearly 40 lakh women were listed as 'wife of…' or 'daughter of…'.
+B The names of nearly 40 lakh women were not recorded properly, listed as 'wife of…' or 'daughter of…'.

 Answer